Divyeshpratap/NVson/README.md

 ## Introduction

-**NV-son: Noun Verb Syntax Observation Network** is an automated data annotation pipeline designed to enhance Part-of-Speech (POS) tagging for previously uncategorized tags.
+**NV-son: Noun Verb Syntax Observation Network** is an automated data annotation pipeline, and pos tagger model designed to enhance Part-of-Speech (POS) tagging for previously uncategorized tags.
 By integrating traditional NLP tools like SpaCy with modern architectures such as Large Language Models (LLMs), this project provides a unified end-to-end pipeline for POS tagging, which can be extended further to Named Entity Recognition (NER).
 NLP tasks like POS tagging and NER require extensive resources for data annotation and preprocessing (ETL).
 This project targets these areas by creating an automated pipeline to preprocess data and leverage GPT/LLMs for annotating data into previously undefined categories.
 By simply changing the context provided to the LLM model, the pipeline can annotate data based on different classification schemes.
 In the current application, the model is guided to classify nouns into Shape Nouns (SN) and Non-Shape Nouns (NSN) as per instructions from [Samuelson and Smith 1998](https://cogdev.sitehost.iu.edu/labwork/sam.pdf) and MacArthur-Bates Communicative Development Inventories (MB-CDIs).
 These definitions can be modified to instruct the LLM to classify words into other categories as needed.